SummittDweller/Motorized_MQTT_Blinds/README.md

 Note that there are comm port issues with Big Sur that impact Arduino.
 For more info see: https://github.com/esp8266/Arduino/issues/7763 and the fix in https://forum.arduino.cc/index.php?topic=702144.0.

+#### NodeMCU and Alexa
+https://www.instructables.com/How-To-DIY-Home-Automation-With-NodeMCU-and-Amazon/    --not all that helpful https://randomnerdtutorials.com/alexa-echo-with-esp32-and-esp8266/  --helped with libraries install

 #### Now for the Resources
 https://www.open-homeautomation.com/2016/06/10/program-an-esp8266-from-arduino-on-macos/
 https://en.wikipedia.org/wiki/NodeMCU